felias-fogg/RescueAVR/README.md

   		R - Restart
 	Action:

-If you are only interested to unbrick your chip, press 'T'.
+If you are only interested unbricking your chip, press 'T'.
 This tries to unlock the chip.
 If this is not possible, it will try to erase the chip (if the 'chip erase' jumper on the Fuse-Doctor board is set).
 After it, it will try to reset the fuses to their default value.

-If 'T' does not help, you may have not set the 'chip erase' jumper on the Fuse-Doctor board.
-On the Arduino there is nothing like that, though.
-If even setting the jumper does not help, you can probably say 'good bye' to the chip.
+If 'T' does not help, you can probably say 'good bye' to the chip.